zeroping/PowerPoleDist/README.md

 This design is as open as I can easily make it, so if you want to change something, add something, etc, you can.
 The one catch is that I don't have the full 3D models for the case published (license issues), but I do have the resulting 2D shapes, so you can order your own case or make simple modifications.

+The documentation should be viewable in [a pretty format on Github Pages](https://zeroping.github.io/PowerPoleDist/), or [directly in the GitHub project directory along side all the source files](https://github.com/zeroping/PowerPoleDist).

 ## What does it take to build one?

 This design consists of: